Right abdominal can be because of IBs or other causes. We will discuss the 9 causes of right abdominal pain with IBS.

 For example, one of my patients (aged 42) was suffering from repeated IBS attacks because of his fear of colon cancer (as his closest friend, aged 47 suffered from colon cancer).

 This man always thinks like “this aches in my gut may be going to be a colon cancer”.
-A totally wrong conclusion by his subconscious mind.
+A wrong conclusion by his subconscious mind.
 This wrong conclusion is enough to put him in a case of chronic stress and repeated IBS flare-ups.

 Once I discussed the issue with him, and I explained to him his “ illogical thoughts” he started to see improvement.